 TW GR6 receiver with built-in vario |

-Pins for CH6 lie along the case top.
+The pins for CH6 lie along the case top.
 For models with 6 channels, a Y-lead is needed to share a servo output with the battery.

-White connector is for S.Port, S.Bus out and external voltage measurement |
+White connector is telemetry for S.Port/FBUS, S.Bus out and external voltage measurement |

 For F5J and other applications which required seven or more channels, FrSky offer an 8-channel version, the TW G8 (without vario) and TW GR8 (with vario).